 5. QUIT AND DON’T LOOK BACK- IT’S CHEAPER

 This last strategy begs the question of how you define success here.
 Sure, you can hire a lawyer and fight the employer and potentially find yourself in a lawsuit and legal fees.
 Not spending money on a lawyer is a practical option that most employment lawyers will not advise, but we do.
-Leave your employment immediately and save the time, expense and anxiety related to dealing with a PIP.
-A PIP is really just an employer’s way of saying œhere is the writing on the wall please leave.
-I actually prefer the employer just terminate the employee instead of putting her through an unnecessary and worthless process.
+Leave your employment immediately and save the time, expense, and anxiety related to dealing with a PIP.
+A PIP is just an employer’s way of saying œhere is the writing on the wall please leave.
+I prefer the employer just terminate the employee instead of putting her through an unnecessary and worthless process.
 No one learns anything from a PIP, not the employee and not the employer.
-There is no management epiphany that causes further efficiency within the organization.
+No management epiphany causes further efficiency within the organization.
 What there are a lot of are scorched professional reputations and deeply diminished corporate cultures.
-Really, who wants to work in an office that promotes this sort of thing, no one.
+Who wants to work in an office that promotes this sort of thing, no one.
 Yet, management continues to follow this tortured practice.
 Give me a break and give yourself a break- RUN!